 About the author: G. Brian Davis is a real estate investor who has owned dozens of investment properties over the last 15 years.
 He’s also the co-founder of SparkRental.com, an online resource which provides free landlord education and video series for anyone looking to build passive income from rentals.

-In the classic model for retirement, you slowly save up a nest egg over your 45-year career, then gradually spend it down in retirement—and you hope you don’t run out of money before you kick the proverbial bucket.
+gradually spend it down in retirement—and you hope you don’t run out of money before you kick the proverbial bucket.

 The average person pumped most of their retirement savings into stocks and bonds each month, and as they got closer to retirement, they abandoned the higher returns of stocks in favor of the higher stability of bonds.

 None of that ever sat well with me.
 What if I don’t want to wait 45 years before retiring, or don’t want to worry about running out of money in retirement and don’t want to settle for the low yields paid by bonds?